Luis102487/TargetSales/README.md

 21. Number of sales made in each time of the day per weekday
 22. Which branch sold more products than average product sold?
 23. Quantiy sold by gender?

+ How many unique customers does the data set have?
+ How many customers per city?
+ How many unique customer types does the data set have?
+ What is the most common customer type?
+ What is the most common payment method?
+ Which customer type buys the most?
+ Which customer type produces the largest revenue?
+ What is the most selling product line?
+ What is the most selling product line by gender?
+ What is the product line where women spend the most money?
+ What is the product line where men spend the most money?
+ What is the gender that spends the most money?
+ What is the customer type that spends the most money?
+ What is the product line that makes the most money?
+ What does normal/member customer spend ost oney on?
+What product line?